MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 1. Restart the AD FS service on each server in the farm before these changes take affect.
 For minimal impact, take each AD FS server out of the NLB rotation one at a time and wait for all connections to drain.

-After this, you will see that Azure MFA is available as a primary authentication method for intranet and extranet use.
+After this, you'll see that Azure MFA is available as a primary authentication method for intranet and extranet use.

 ![Screenshot of the Edit Authentication Methods dialog box showing the Azure M F A option highlighted in both the Extranet and Intranet sections.](media/Configure-AD-FS-2016-and-Azure-MFA/ADFS_AzureMFA6.png)

-If you want to use Azure MFA as a secondary authentication method, on the Edit Authentication Methods box, select the Multi-factor tab (the Additional tab in AD FS 2019) and ensure that it is enabled.
+If you want to use Azure MFA as a secondary authentication method, on the Edit Authentication Methods box, select the Multi-factor tab (the Additional tab in AD FS 2019) and ensure that it's enabled.
 Otherwise you might receive error messages, such as "No valid strong authentication method found.
 Contact your administrator to configure and enable an appropriate strong authentication provider".

 ## Renew and Manage AD FS Azure MFA Certificates